Disk fraction among free-floating planetary-mass objects in Upper Scorpius: Disk fractions estimates

 We note that IR excesses make disk-hosting sources easier to detect than their diskless counterparts, introducing a bias akin to the Malmquist bias and eventually leading to overestimated disk fractions in the lowest mass bin.
 To mitigate this, we restricted the computation of disk fractions to objects with estimated masses above the established sensitivity limits defined in \ref{sect:photometry}.
 Given the {\it unWISE}/W2 sensitivity, we estimate that our analysis is complete down to approximately 6\:\Mj\ when assuming 5\:Myr and about 8\:\Mj\ when assuming 10\:Myr, significantly extending the lower boundary of previous disk fraction studies in USC into the planetary-mass regime.
-Given these limits, no objects were excluded, as all members of the working sample have estimated masses above the thresholds under either age assumption.
-Given these limits, no objects were excluded under either age assumption, as all members of the working sample have estimated masses above the corresponding thresholds.
+Given these limits, no objects were excluded, as all members of the working sample had estimated masses above the thresholds under the two age assumptions.
 Figure~\ref{fig:violin_fractions_woWbl} presents the resulting disk fractions, alongside the mass density distribution to illustrate how source filtering impacts different mass bins, most notably in the low-mass regime.
 This highlights the importance of filtering for potential contamination, especially where blending is more prevalent.